Privacy notice for clients and 3rd parties

 Whilst you are still an active client of Malcolm Hollis, we still have regular contact with you and you haven’t instructed us to delete your data, we will continue to retain your data in a secure environment.

-We will retain, cleanse and delete you data in line with our Data Retention Policy, an extract can be found here.
+We will retain, cleanse and delete you data in line with our Data Retention Policy, an extract is below:

-Circumstances that will result in us keeping your data outside of these retention periods includes legal and regulatory reasons.
+Circumstances that will result in us keeping your data outside of these retention periods includes legal and regulatory reasons and those that are bound by applicable legislation.

 How we keep your data secure